kcelebi/riscv-assembler/README.md

 # Usage

 The package works through an `AssemblyConverter` class.
-We would first need to import this class:
+We would first need to import this class and all other functions:

-`from riscv_assembler.convert import AssemblyConverter`
+`from riscv_assembler.convert import *`

 We can now instantiate an object.
-The constructor requires a string that specifies the output file as any combination of binary or text file, or printing to console.
+The constructor is initialized as so:

+    AssemblyConverter(output_type = "b", nibble = False, filename = "", hexMode = False)

+`output_type` refers to whether a converted file should be outputted to a binary file ("b"), a text file ("t"), or to console ("p").
+The three of these options can be used in any sort of combination.
 Here are acceptable usages:

-    cnv = AssemblyConverter("btp") #binary and text and printing cnv = AssemblyConverter("pbt") #works same as above ^
+    cnv = AssemblyConverter(output_type = "btp") #binary and text and printing cnv = AssemblyConverter(output_type = "pbt") #works same as above ^
-    cnv = AssemblyConverter("b") #just binary
+    cnv = AssemblyConverter(output_type = "b") #just binary
-    cnv = AssemblyConverter("t") #just text
+    cnv = AssemblyConverter(output_type = "t") #just text
-    cnv = AssemblyConverter("p") #just printing
+    cnv = AssemblyConverter(output_type = "p") #just printing
     cnv = AssemblyConverter() #binary by default

+`nibble` refers to whether (for text file and console outputs) the binary representations should be split in nibbles or kept as an unbroken string.
+An example output for `nibble = True` would be:

+    `1101    0110    0000   0000 ...`
 ## Convert
 With this object we can apply our most powerful function : `convert()`.
 This function takes in a file name (with .s extension) from the local directory and converts it to the output file of your choice, specified by the object construction.
 Let's convert the file `simple.s`: